 The Actuarial Liability is determined assuming that the System is ongoing and participants continue to terminate employment, retire, etc., in accordance with the actuarial assumptions.
-Liabilities for 2013 through 2015 are discounted at the assumed valuation interest rate of 7.5%.
+Liabilities for 2013 through 2015 were discounted at an assumed interest rate of 7.5% whereas liabilities for 2016 and 2017 were discounted at the assumed rate of 7.4%.